Please take a few moments to fill out this survey to help us learn a little more about you:

 It’s time NOW to go with your gut.

-People who have freedom didn’t give in to all the cultural lies they’ve been fed.
+They didn’t give in to all the lies they’ve been fed.

 There is a lot of pressure in our society to roll with the crowd.
 The majority of people will listen to what they’re told, and fall in line.

 If you are reading this, I imagine that maybe for years you’ve had your own internal battles because you really didn’t want to get a “real job”.
 You wanted the freedom to improve at what you were good at.
 You wanted to use and improve your natural talents to live a life of meaning and purpose.

 Most people today are turning into zombies more and more, accepting that their disposition is “just life”.
 If you are like me, you will eventually get so fed up, you will HAVE to figure out a different way.